tessro/old-blog/source/_posts/2011-10-28-the-slow-death-of-the-young-entrepreneur.markdown

 Here's what actually happened:

 * Age 22-23: Worked my ass off for a failing startup, had no idea what I was doing, learned a ton.
-* Age 24: Met the love of my life (and worried that it was way too early in the plan!)
+* Age 24: Met the love of my life (and stupidly worried that it was way too early for the plan.)
 * Age 25-27: Started a company, worked my ass off, had no idea what I was doing, learned a ton.
 * Age 28: Working my ass off for a startup that has real traction!

-The reality is, I'm not that far off "the plan."
+I've wandered a bit, I'm not that far off from where I thought I'd be.
 So why is my subconscious torturing me at night?
-As I get older, I've learned a lot of scary things:
+It turns out, I'm learning a lot of scary things as I get older:

 * Planning for things doesn't make them happen.
 * Your body will deteriorate faster than you think.